chargefield/bin-packing-test/README.md

 ## Todos

-There are a lot of stuff that can be improved:
+This isn't the perfect/only solution.
+There are a bunch of improvements left to do:

 -   multiple sheets for overflow
 -   sheets with multiple orders if there is room